-76. This Settlement Agreement and its Exhibit constitute the final, complete and exclusive agreement and understanding among the Parties with respect to the settlement embodied in this Settlement Agreement.
+76. This Settlement Agreement and its Exhibits constitute the final, complete and exclusive agreement and understanding among the Parties with respect to the settlement embodied in this Settlement Agreement.
 The parties acknowledge that there are no representations, agreements or understandings relating to the settlement other than those expressly contained in this Settlement Agreement.
-The following Exhibit is incorporated into this Settlement Agreement:
+The following Exhibits are incorporated into this Settlement Agreement:

 Exhibit A Site Map.
+Exhibit B Work Plan

-XXXI.
+XXX.
 EFFECTIVE DATE